COVID-safe measures are in place in our schools, libraries and Child and Family Learning Centres.

 Your common questions answered

-Refer to the Frequently asked questions for parents and carers for more information.
+See the Frequently asked questions for parents and carers.
 This page will be continually updated.

 It’s important to talk to your kids about COVID-19 and what you can do as a family to help slow the spread.
-Refer to our Supporting health and wellbeing during COVID-19 webpage for useful information.
-Emerging Minds, Beyond Blue and Red Cross offer useful tips for parents on talking to children about COVID-19.
-Wellbeing support for students, parents and carers is also available.
+This resource may help – How to talk to your child about COVID-19.
+Emerging Minds, Beyond Blue and Red Cross offer tips for parents and carers on talking to children about COVID-19.

 Learning from home

-If your child needs to isolate due to COVID-19, and if they’re feeling well, they can access the Virtual Learning Centre and learn with the support of an online teacher.
+If your child needs to isolate due to COVID-19, and if they’re feeling well, they can access the Virtual Learning Centre.
 To support families with learning from home, check out the following tips:

 For the latest information visit: